 This is an area of the law where you really need an experienced lawyer who will get straight to the real issues at stake with the minimum wastage of both time and cost.
-The team consists of Kate Chandler, who is a full member of the Association of Contentious Trust & Probate Specialists (ACTAPS) and Rob Adam who holds the STEP Advanced Certificate in Trusts Disputes.
+The team is led by Rob Adam who holds the STEP Advanced Certificate in Trusts Disputes.

 The 2019 edition of The Legal 500 listed Greene & Greene as a Band 1 team within the region, singling it out for